react-backoffice/backoffice/README.md

 * Home: Dashboard-like homepage
 * Menu: A menu that lists entries
 * Listing: Data-Table
+* AddButton: Button in the bottom right, that let's you link to a new page
 * NoMatch: A content-snippet for 404 pages